Guanfacine: 7 things you should know

 - The extended-release Intuniv brand of guanfacine is more expensive than the immediate-release Tenex brand.

 - May interact with a number of other drugs including those that also lower blood pressure or cause sedation.
 Medications that induce or inhibit liver enzymes such as phenytoin and phenobarbital may also affect levels of guanfacine.

-- The usual dosage of guanfacine is 1mg at bedtime.
+- The usual dosage of guanfacine for high blood pressure is 1mg at bedtime.
 Occasionally the dosage may need increasing to 2mg at bedtime if a satisfactory response has not been seen within three to four weeks.
 Follow your doctor's instructions and take as directed.

 - Do not drive or operate machinery or perform other hazardous tasks if guanfacine makes you drowsy.
 Alcohol is best avoided while taking guanfacine.

 - Do not stop guanfacine suddenly.
 If guanfacine needs to be discontinued, your doctor will advise you on how to taper the dose.

 - Do not take any other medications, including those bought over the counter, without first checking with your doctor or pharmacist that these are compatible with guanfacine.

 - Report any serious side effects, such as extreme sedation, hallucinations, chest pain or an irregular heartbeat, severe constipation, or an excessively dry mouth to your doctor.

 - If your mouth feels dry while taking guanfacine, try sucking on a piece of sugar-free hard candy, chewing sugar-free gum, chewing ice chips, or use a saliva substitute.
 Having a dry mouth increases your risk of developing gum disease and cavities.
 Brush and floss your teeth regularly and visit your dentist every six months for a check-up.